The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Enterprises couldn't evaluate whether a cloud provider was secure.
 CSA built the shared controls, certifications, and registry that made comparison possible.

 Proof-of-Control is next.
-AAI Society is building the same infrastructure for AI provability.
+AAI Society is building the same infrastructure for verifiable AI.

 This is the moment the category gets defined.